It's 800-941 Sean, if you want to be a part of the program.

 Anyway, it's titled The Climate Impact of the Thanksgiving Meal Might Surprise You.

-Now the good news is Haspel claims that it is that the mainstays of the meal, the poultry, the plants, make Thanksgiving a much more climate-friendly holiday than, say, the burger fest that is the fourth of July.
+Now, the good news is Haspel claims that it is that the mainstays of the meal, the poultry, the plants, make Thanksgiving a much more climate-friendly holiday than, say, the burger fest that is the 4th of July.

 And then the author lists typical Thanksgiving dishes alongside how they stack up climate-wise.

-And while Turkey is described as having a higher footprint than chicken because it's slower growing, according to the author, it it's it's still a good choice.
+And while turkey is described as having a higher footprint than chicken because it's slower growing, according to the author, it's still a good choice.

-And of course, the butter, the cream increased totality of the climate damage.
+And of course, the butter, the cream increase the tally of the climate damage.

-Try roasting your behavior be uh your potatoes instead of mashing, go crispy instead of creamy.
+Try roasting your behavior, your potatoes instead of mashing, go crispy instead of creamy.

 Green beans, on the other hand, are met with a lot less approval.